-Ethiopia’s Bone Cheluke and Kenya’s Polline Wanjiku are the final two athletes to be added to an already impressive field at this coming Sunday’s FNB Durban 10K CITYSURFRUN.
+Ethiopia’s Bone Cheluke and Kenya’s Polline Wanjiku are the final two athletes to be added to an already impressive field at this coming Sunday’s ABSA Durban 10K CITYSURFRUN.

 A total of four of the women who will toe the start line have broken 32 minutes for the 10km, with one of them, Sheila Chepkirui, even breaking 30 minutes.